Wake-induced response of vibro-impacting systems: Bifurcation analysis

 Figs. \ref{fig 11}(a), (c) and (e) depict the dynamical change in the amplitude response of the structure as a function of reduced velocity.
 The initial $500$ impacts are discarded to remove any transient effects and the ratio in all the cases is $A/\epsilon = 40$.
 The discontinuity boundary kept fixed at $\sigma = -0.13181$, which corresponds to the grazing condition for $A = 10$, $\epsilon = 0.25$ and $U_r = 25.0$.
 For $12 \leq U_r \leq 25.0$, only P1 and P2 orbits can be observed for $A = 14$ and $\epsilon = 0.35$; see Fig. \ref{fig 11}(a).
 As the coupling parameter $A$ reduces, the maximum amplitude of vibration of the structure reduces, thus leading to non-transversal interactions of trajectories with the boundary.
 As the value of $A$ approaches $10$ for which $\sigma$ is near grazing value of $-0.13181$, higher period orbits separated by chaotic bands are observed; see Figs. \ref{fig 11}(c) and (e).
-When $A = 10$ and $\epsilon = 0.25$ in Fig. \ref{fig 11}(e), existence of higher periodic orbits is observed in the vicinity of $U_r = 25.0$ beyond which no impact with the barrier occurs.
-Similarly, in Figs. \ref{fig 11}(b), (d) and (f), the amplitude response of the cylindrical structure is shown for $A/\epsilon = 50$, $40$ and $30$ ensuring $A = 10$.
+When $A = 10$ and $\epsilon = 0.25$ in Fig. \ref{fig 11}(e), the existence of higher periodic orbits is observed in the vicinity of $U_r = 25.0$ beyond which no impact with the barrier occurs.
+Similarly, in Figs. \ref{fig 11}(b), (d) and (f), the amplitude response of the cylindrical structure is shown for $A/\epsilon = 50$, $40$ and $30$, ensuring $A = 10$.
 The barrier is situated at $\sigma = -0.130979$, corresponding to the grazing condition for $A = 10$, $\epsilon = 0.333$ and $U_r = 25.0$.
-Again a similar phenomenon is observed.
-With $A = 10$ and decreasing $A/\epsilon$, the amplitude of oscillations of the structure decreases and the cylinder interacts with the barrier more non-transversally.
+Again, a similar phenomenon is observed.
+With $A = 10$ and decreasing $A/\epsilon$, the amplitude of oscillations of the structure decreases, and the cylinder interacts with the barrier more non-transversally.
 A cascade of periodic orbits separated by chaotic behaviour is observed.
 As $A$, $\epsilon$ and $U_r$ approach the grazing condition of $\sigma = -0.130979$, higher periodic orbits are observed with bands of chaotic solutions; see Fig. \ref{fig 11}(f).
 However, in all of these results, no chaotic solutions are observed between P1 and P2 orbits.
+Results indicate that higher periodic orbits and chaotic trajectories are observed as the barrier is kept closer to the amplitude at which the cylinder grazes the rigid barrier.
+Such chaotic orbits can be avoided by ensuring enough clearance distance during the design of structures subjected to VIVs.